-Dunwoody residents have an average commute of about 29 minutes.
-Many residents (44%) commute to work by car, while public transit is used by just 3% of the population.
-Walking isn't a common means of commuting to work.
+With an average commute time of about 35 minutes, longer than most cities in Virginia, Alexandria residents find that it takes some patience getting to work.
+Many residents (42%) commute to work by car or truck, while public transit is used by just 14% of the city.
+Walking (2%) isn't a common means of commuting to work, though the number surpasses the national average.